Go to AAD Home

 Race for the Case answers

-Images of a skin condition for Race for the Case Spring 2024
+Photo for Race for the Case Summer 2024

 1. What is the most likely diagnosis?

-3. What are common conditions that one could consider on the differential diagnosis?
+3. What are common conditions that one could consider on the differential diagnosis of pink facial papules/nodules?

-4. What is the clinical course and prognosis for this condition?
+4. What is the relevant work-up for this condition?

 References

 1. Alihkan A, Hocker TLH.
-Review of Dermatology, 3.3 Interface Dermatitis.
-General Dermatology.
-Elsevier; 2017.
+Review of Dermatology, 3.6 Granulomatous/Histiocytic Disorders, General Dermatology.
+Elsevier; 2017

-The winner of the spring 2024 Race for the Case is Chiara Rosenbaum, DO, MS, PGY-4 chief dermatology resident at Beaumont Trenton, Michigan.
-She correctly identified ashy dermatoses in our last case and provided the most accurate responses in the quickest time.
-Congrats to Dr. Rosenbaum!
+The winner of the summer 2024 Race for the Case is Samantha Bizimungu, MD, a PGY-3 dermatology resident at University of Montreal.
+She correctly identified sarcoidosis in our latest Race for the Case and provided the most accurate responses in the quickest time.
+Congrats to Dr. Bizimungu!

 If you can solve the latest case, there may be a Starbucks gift card in your future, and you may be invited to contribute your very own Race for the Case.
 Better get on it now!